BACON: SUPERFOOD OR HIPSTER NONSENSE?

-Never mind the fact that if you made a Venn diagram of hipsters, beardos, and people who yammer on endlessly about how much they love bacon (and Kerrygold butter, but that’s another stupid issue for another rant), you’d be looking at a single circle.
-Never mind the fact that I am about to espouse a food that is beloved by “men” who can fit into skinny jeans and wear them proudly.
-Never mind the fact that your Facebook page is likely overrun, as mine is, by Grizzly Adams lookalikes who’ve mistaken hobo chic for masculinity and cannot stop posting pictures of their food, which is invariably 40% bacon, whether it’s a sheet cake or a fruit salad.
-Never mind the fact that if you find yourself in a cool little indie bookstore in a trendy part of town, half the goddamned books are about bacon, they likely sell sunglasses with faux moustaches dangling from them, and that stupid crap is sitting right next to bacon flavored Chapstick.
-Those asshats might love bacon, but they also love stuff like breathing and drinking water, and none of us should quit doing either of those things just because insufferable tools with a misplaced sense of vanity and a flair for being public nuisances like them as well.
+Secondly, never mind the fact that your Facebook page is likely overrun, as mine is, by Grizzly Adams lookalikes who’ve mistaken hobo chic for masculinity and cannot stop posting pictures of their food, which is invariably 40% bacon, whether it’s a sheet cake or a fruit salad.
+Forgeet the fact that if you find yourself in a cool little indie bookstore in a trendy part of town, half the goddamned books are about bacon, they likely sell sunglasses with faux moustaches dangling from them, and that stupid crap is sitting right next to bacon flavored Chapstick.
+Although, those asshats might love bacon, but they also love stuff like breathing and drinking water, and none of us should quit doing either of those things just because insufferable tools with a misplaced sense of vanity and a flair for being public nuisances like them as well.

 “A FINAL WAY OF COMPARING THE ARTIFICIAL AND UNHEALTHFUL CHARACTERISTICS OF BACON TO FREE RANGE PORK MEAT IS BY CONTRASTING THE NUTRITIONAL CHARACTERISTICS OF FEED LOT RAISED PIGS (WHICH ARE USED TO PRODUCE BACON) TO FREE RANGING WILD BOARS.
 ALTHOUGH YOU MAY THINK THAT WILD BOARS ARE COMPLETELY UNRELATED TO DOMESTICATED PIGS, ACTUALLY THEY ARE EXACTLY THE SAME GENUS AND SPECIES – EXCEPT THAT ONE LIVES UNDER THE HAND OF HUMANS WHEREAS THE OTHER LIVES FREELY.